Addressing Housing Affordability in the Comox Valley

 What is non-market rental housing?

-Non-market rental housing is housing is for low- and moderate-income households as it costs less than what the market would typically charge for housing.
+Non-market rental housing is housing for low- and moderate-income households as it costs less than what the market would typically charge for housing.
 This type of housing is generally managed by non-profit organizations, government agencies, or co-operatives which enable rents to be not solely market driven.
 Non-market rental housing can include a variety of rent levels (e.g., deeply subsidized, rent geared to income, below- or near-market, and market rental rates) and can support a diverse population.